 - Components of the transport system [PDF, 757 KB] – This describes the components of the transport system (both demand and supply) that contribute to New Zealanders social and economic wellbeing by enabling the movement of goods, and connecting people to work, education, recreation and each other, enabling social interaction.
 This section describes the current state of different transport modes including existing and emerging challenges, and considers the potential role of each mode into the future.

 - Attributes of a successful transport system [PDF, 288 KB] – In order for the LTSV to provide a sound basis for planning and investment over the medium and long term, it is considered important that it is grounded in a clear, agreed understanding of the transport system New Zealand needs to be successful into the future.
 This section, which is intended as a conversation starter, suggests a framework based on attributes that can be used to describe a successful transport system that provides for and enables well-being for all New Zealanders.

 - Drivers of change [PDF, 793 KB] – As we look to the next 30 years, we need to ensure our transport system is integrated and able to adapt to the evolving demands and changing needs of our customers.
 This section considers how changes in population demographics, economic structure, technology and the environment (particularly climate change) could shape the transport system and how people and goods move (including whether they need to move at all) in the future.

-Keep an eye on this page for regular updates on version 2.0 and added material.
-If you would like to be part of helping develop version 2.0 or would like more information, please email email@example.com.
+Keep an eye on this page for updates on Arataki and any relevant material.
+If you have any questions about Arataki or would like more information, please email firstname.lastname@example.org.